Skip to main content

 How can I stand out from the competition?

 You have now described your business model in broad terms, but you still don’t know how you stand compared with your competitors.
-In the following you will find further questions that are designed to help you stand out:
+In the following, you will find further questions that are designed to help you stand out:

 1. What can you do better than your competitors?